 Like a mouthwash, it is added to your dog’s drinking water to help clean teeth, freshen breath and keep plaque at bay.

 Giving your pup something to chew on can help keep teeth clean, and of course keep him occupied and entertained.
+Please, never leave your dog unattended when he’s chewing on a stick or bone.

 OTHER HEALTH SUPPLIES